rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 # oc apply -f router-internal.yaml
 ```

-And check that is created in the cluster:
+And check that it is created in the cluster:

 ```
 # oc get ingresscontroller -n openshift-ingress-operator